Sharing with you the ancestor ceremony shared for Samhain at Cae Mabon 🙂

 this can be done by two people, or, as we did, with all of us together holding onto it, then letting it go.

-then, symbolising our letting go of all of this, that these are our wishes and gratitude, offered with non attachment and the letting go of the outcome, we tend to turn away while the offering is burned and transformed through the fire (as well as through fire, the haywarisqa can be given to earth – placing it under the ground, or to water, placing it in a river, lake or similar).
+Then, symbolising our letting go of all of this, that these are our wishes and gratitude, offered with non attachment and the letting go of the outcome, we tend to turn away while the offering is burned and transformed through the fire (as well as through fire, thia can be given to earth – placing it under the ground, or to water, placing it in a river, lake or similar).

 haywarikuy – also known as a despacho (despacho is the spanish name for this ceremony) – an offering of gratitude and wishes. for more information on these: https://openingsacredspace.wordpress.com/256-2/haywarikuy/